 Ellen Idelson was the co-founder of LA Theatresports, the creator of Kidprov, and an extremely talented actor, writer and improviser.
 Her talent, passion, and warm, contagious spirit influenced a generation of improvisers, shaped the growth of narrative improvisation in Los Angeles, and still inspires how Impro Theatre engages with the world.

 TIMELINE AND APPLICATION PROCESS

 The Scholarship is awarded annually each spring.

-The next application window is January 10 through February 25, 2019, at 10pm PST.
+The next application window will be in January 2020.
 We will conduct interviews with top candidates and then select scholarship recipients about 4 weeks after the window closes.
 Applicants must complete the application below before the end of the application window.
 The number of Scholarship recipients will vary from cycle to cycle and will be partly determined by the number and quality of the applications we receive.

 All applications will be reviewed by Impro Theatre.
 Criteria include but are not limited to the following: